-Drop-down screen was used on my flight.
-Safety video was demonstrated and later on during the flight, a program was shown.
+The drop-down screen was used on my flight.
+The safety video was demonstrated and later on, during the flight, a program was shown.
 This airline doesn't feel like a Low Cost at all, its similar to Malindo Air in fact.
-In between a Full Cost Carrier and a Low Cost Carrier yet the air ticket I paid for is cheap.
+In between a Full Cost Carrier and a Low-Cost Carrier yet the air ticket I paid for is cheap.

 The seat pitch - tight as usual but bearable.